RNSG: A Range-Aware Graph Index for Efficient Range-Filtered Approximate Nearest Neighbor Search: Introduction

-To overcome these limitations, we propose a novel graph indexing theory for RFANN queries: the Range-aware Relative Neighborhood Graph (RRNG).
+To overcome these limitations, we propose a graph-structural model for RFANN queries: the Range-aware Relative Neighborhood Graph (RRNG).
 Unlike traditional graph indexes that consider only spatial proximity, the RRNG jointly considers spatial and attribute proximity.
-This fundamental enhancement enables the RRNG to guarantee two crucial properties: (1) \textit{monotonic searchability}, preserving the \yin{MRNG}'s guarantee that beam search will correctly locate nearest neighbors of any node, and (2) \textit{structural heredity}, ensuring any range-induced subgraph maintains the RRNG properties (a capability the standard \yin{MRNG} fundamentally lacks), thus providing consistent search performance across arbitrary query ranges.
-Moreover, we prove that the RRNG incurs only a modest logarithmic overhead in both index size and search complexity compared to the traditional \yin{MRNG}.
-These theoretical advantages directly address the fragmentation problem in traditional graph indexes, establishing RRNG as the first provably robust foundation for RFANN indexing.
+This additional attribute awareness leads to two key properties that we analyze in Section~\ref{sec:rrng}: (1) \textit{monotonic searchability}, extending the searchability intuition behind the \yin{MRNG}, and (2) \textit{structural heredity}, under which any range-induced subgraph remains an RRNG on the in-range objects.
+We further analyze the search and space overhead of RRNG relative to \yin{MRNG}.
+Taken together, these results suggest that RRNG provides a principled single-index model for RFANN search.

 Similar to \yin{MRNG}, constructing the exact RRNG remains computationally expensive\yin{, with a time complexity of $O(n^3)$. } To bridge theory and practice, we propose the Range-aware Neighborhood Search Graph (RNSG), a practical graph index that efficiently approximates the RRNG.
 The construction of RNSG proceeds in two stages: (1) building a \textit{local RRNG} for each node by considering both spatial and attribute proximity to form its candidate neighbor set, and (2) merging these local structures to approximate the global RRNG.
 We develop an efficient algorithm for this construction and prove that the resulting RNSG meets two crucial properties of strong connectivity and structural heredity, ensuring robust performance under any range constraint.
 Furthermore, we design a corresponding query processing algorithm enhanced by a novel entry node generation technique.
 In summary, our main contributions are as follows.